thomchr/2019.PLT.TPM1.Paper/README.md

 - GREGOR (https://genome.sph.umich.edu/wiki/GREGOR)
 - Glmnet (https://cran.r-project.org/web/packages/glmnet/index.html)

-# These scripts have been tested on
-Linux:
+# Hardware requirements
+This package should run on a 'normal' desktop computer

+# OS requirements
+The package development version is tested on Linux operating systems.

 # Installation Guide
 The Data Files branch of this repo has relevant files.
 Time to install should be <10min.
 All of the files used to generate data for this paper are publicly available from Geo Datasets (ENCODE, BROAD, Tijssen et al, Paul et al)